QBI-Software/NEURON-tutorial/lessons/simple.md

 <div class="alert alert-info">
 <h3>Ball and Stick</h3>
-<p>We now have created a neuron with a soma that is a cylinder 20&micro;m long, 20&micro;m wide, with one dendrite protruding out 1000&micro;m long, 5&micro;m wide.
-Certainly lives up to the name *Ball and Stick*. </p>
+<p>We have now created a neuron with a soma that is a cylinder 20&micro;m long, 20&micro;m wide, with one dendrite protruding out 1000&micro;m long, 5&micro;m wide.
+Certainly lives up to the name "Ball and Stick"! </p>
 </div>

 ### STEP A4: Specify biophysical characteristics

 The next part of defining the neuron is to specify the biophysical characteristics such as the electrical resistance within the cytoplasm (`Ra`), the capacitance of the plasma membrane (`cm`), membrane ion channels, buffers and pumps.
+NEURON specifies **ion channel density** by setting the *maximum combined conductance* (in Siemens) of those channels in that particular segment.

 1. Click on **Biophysics**
 1. Ensure **Specify Strategy** is selected.
 1. `Ra` and `cm` are uniform in this particular model, so we select the `all` subset and then click on the `Ra` and `cm` checkboxes.
-1. We will add a Hodgkin-Huxley conductance to `soma` and `dend` by selecting each then click on `hh`
+1. We will add a Hodgkin-Huxley (`hh`) conductance to `soma` and `dend` by selecting each then click on `hh`

 ![biophys]